Montana/travis-sentry/README.md

 # travis-sentry
-Travis CI and Sentry Testing
+Working example of Travis CI and Sentry.